Dynamo2k1/SIEM_Solution/README.md

 # I am currently working on this project
 - For installation and configuration of agent and mysql go to siem-frontend

-# Sesurity Information and Event Management(SIEM) Solution
+# Security Information and Event Management(SIEM) Solution

 ## Overview